ErnstLeon/FFT/README.md

 ### Behavior

-- The input array or vector is overwritten with the transformed values.
+- The input array or vector is **overwritten** with the transformed FFT or IFFT values.
-- If the inverse FFT is used, the original time-domain signal is restored.
+- Applying the inverse FFT restores the original time-domain signal.

 ### Time- and Frequency-domain resolution